Anoise/MHE/Classification/README.md

 - Model should work as expected with pytorch >= 1.7 support was recently included.
 - The hyperparameter "num-classes" is the factorization of the total number of categories, which can be greater than the number of categories.

-# MHP for ImageNet
-The code repository for training ImageNet refers to Pytorch[https://pytorch.org].

 ## Testing

 <img src="https://github.com/liangdaojun/MHCE/blob/main/Images/MHCE_Classification.jpg">

+---

+# MHCE for ImageNet
+The code repository for training ImageNet refers to Pytorch[https://pytorch.org].